Master of Science in Information Systems FAQ

 How do I know that the online program is as good as on-campus?

 As one of Forbes and The Princeton Review’s "25 most connected campuses," we employ the best online course delivery technology.
 We deliver our Master’s in Information Systems through iLearn and develop all courses using Sakai, an open-source technology developed by a group of leading international colleges and universities, including Marist.
 And ALL of our online classes are taught by the same faculty that teaches on campus.

 How do I know which track to enroll in?

 We offer Information Systems Management (ISM), Business Analytics, or Computer Networking and Security concentrations.
 Since we are all unique, our Information Systems Graduate Director consults with you to help you choose the track that’s right for you based on your professional and technical goals.

 How much does it cost to get my masters in information systems degree?

-The current tuition rate for our program is $750 per credit hour.
-Most MSIS students will take 36 credit hours and will pay $27,000, which does not include books.
+The current tuition rate for our program is $800 per credit hour.
+Most MSIS students will take 36 credit hours.

 Is financial assistance available?